The beheading of a diplomat's daughter shows how badly Pakistan is failing its women - KESQ

 In the days after Mukadam’s killing, her hometown gathered to protest and hold a vigil in her memory.
 A sea of white candles was lit, surrounded by portraits of her smiling face and bouquets of roses.

-Since then, there have been protests in cities across the world, including Dublin, Los Angeles, New York, London and Toronto, for Pakistani women.
+Since then, there have been protests in cities across the world, including Dublin, Los Angeles, New York, London and Toronto, in the memory of Noor and against femicide in Pakistan.

 The crime dominated conversation on Soul Sisters Pakistan, a closed Facebook group with almost 300,000 members that provides a safe digital space for Pakistani women.